weilidai2001/reedsy-2025-import-export/.taskmaster/docs/receptionist_system_prd.md

 This system handles the import and export of digital books in batch format.
 It is composed of four core services:

+- **API Gateway** — Entry point for all client requests, provides load balancing, rate limiting, and bot filtering
-- **Receptionist** — Public-facing REST API gateway
+- **Receptionist** — Public-facing REST API gateway (behind API Gateway)
 - **Scheduler** — In-memory queue manager
 - **Handler** — Workers that process jobs
-- **TaskRegistry** — Persistent job store (wrapped around SQLite)
+- **TaskRegistry** — In-memory job store with ORM-like interface
+- **Central Logging Service** — NodeJS+Express service for collecting logs from all services

 The system is horizontally scalable, decoupled, and each service communicates via HTTP.
+All logs are piped to the Central Logging Service, simulating a real microservices architecture.

 ---